Showing posts with label the writer's life. Show all posts

 The last time a new opportunity surfaced for you, did you welcome it with open arms?
 Turn it away?
 Approach it with a healthy dose of caution?
 I face life with a pretty open mind but changes, even the ones I bring on myself, can still throw me for a bit of a loop, especially when there's a risk involved.
 And let's face it, there's almost always risk attached, because change usually means leaving a comfort zone, and leaving your comfort zone is scary stuff.

-Let's clarify something: change can be risky without being dangerous or detrimental to your well-being.
-It's important that we know this because our mind is going to try and tell us that it's NOT TRUE, that this is risky and bad and we shouldn't do it, nope, nope, nope.
+To clarify: change can be risky without being dangerous or detrimental to your well-being.
+It's important that we know this because our mind is going to try and tell us that it's NOT TRUE, that this is risky and bad and we shouldn't do it.

-Guess what?
-When we go ahead and pursue the change, good stuff can happen.
+When we follow through on the change, good stuff can happen.
 Good stuff like:

 • growing a tomato plant on your patio for the first time and receiving one perfect tomato